Progress Software (NASDAQ:PRGS) Releases Earnings Results, Beats Expectations By $0.11 EPS

 Insider Activity at Progress Software

-In other Progress Software news, insider Ian Pitt sold 3,168 shares of the firm’s stock in a transaction on Friday, February 2nd.
-The stock was sold at an average price of $57.40, for a total transaction of $181,843.20.
-Following the completion of the transaction, the insider now owns 3,167 shares of the company’s stock, valued at $181,785.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other news, insider Ian Pitt sold 3,168 shares of the firm’s stock in a transaction on Friday, February 2nd.
-The stock was sold at an average price of $57.40, for a total transaction of $181,843.20.
-Following the sale, the insider now owns 3,167 shares in the company, valued at $181,785.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CAO Domenic Lococo sold 4,503 shares of the firm’s stock in a transaction on Thursday, January 18th.
-The stock was sold at an average price of $57.00, for a total value of $256,671.00.
-Following the sale, the chief accounting officer now owns 2,900 shares in the company, valued at approximately $165,300.
+In related news, EVP Sundar Subramanian sold 750 shares of the business’s stock in a transaction on Monday, January 8th.
+The shares were sold at an average price of $52.12, for a total transaction of $39,090.00.
+Following the completion of the transaction, the executive vice president now owns 13,942 shares in the company, valued at $726,657.04.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In other news, EVP Sundar Subramanian sold 750 shares of the company’s stock in a transaction dated Monday, January 8th.
+The stock was sold at an average price of $52.12, for a total transaction of $39,090.00.
+Following the completion of the transaction, the executive vice president now directly owns 13,942 shares of the company’s stock, valued at approximately $726,657.04.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CAO Domenic Lococo sold 4,503 shares of the stock in a transaction on Thursday, January 18th.
+The shares were sold at an average price of $57.00, for a total transaction of $256,671.00.
+Following the completion of the transaction, the chief accounting officer now directly owns 2,900 shares in the company, valued at $165,300.
 The disclosure for this sale can be found here.
-Insiders sold 81,998 shares of company stock valued at $4,651,992 in the last ninety days.
-Corporate insiders own 3.40% of the company’s stock.
+Insiders have sold a total of 81,998 shares of company stock valued at $4,651,992 over the last 90 days.
+3.40% of the stock is owned by corporate insiders.

 Progress Software Corporation develops, deploys, and manages business applications in the United States and internationally.
 The company offers OpenEdge, an application development platform for running business-critical applications; Chef, a DevOps/DevSecOps automation software; Developer Tools that consists of software development tooling collection, including .NET and JavaScript UI components for web, desktop and mobile applications, reporting and report management tools, and automated testing and mocking tools; Kemp LoadMaster, an application delivery and security product offering cloud-native, and virtual and hardware load balancers; and Sitefinity, a digital experience platform foundation delivering intelligent and ROI-driving tools for marketers.